 Social Custom, as “language”, “religion”, “art” and “industry”, is all a limited perspective for “us”, our group, or some particular group.
-We are lucky to have them — these particular perspectives — but surely our Cro-Mag ancestors never made the specific distinctions we are used to.
+We are lucky to have them, but surely our Cro-Mag ancestors never made the specific distinctions we are used to.
 “Religion”, “language”, “art”, “mate selection”, “social order”, and “industry” were common to them, but each activity was involved with the other and all were probably one, to them.
 It is in that sense that “Folk Religion” was a single and vague activity, but one fraught with varied and highly emotive implications.

 Ritual as Memory Device

-In ritual, people acting in unison works in the same way.
-No one needs to know the entire chant or dance or prayer, but the majority of participants at anyone point will know, and any minority divergence will quickly correct back to the norm.
+In ritual, people acting in unison work in the same way.
+No one needs to know the entire chant or dance or prayer, but the majority of participants at any one point will know, and any minority divergence will quickly correct back to the majority.
+(This was the rule I always used in my church-going years!
+Is it time to stand now or kneel?
+Just follow the congregation.)
 “It is no accident that religions all have occasions on which adherents come together to act in public unison in rituals…Any religion without such occasions would already be extinct” (Dennett, 147).